sixeyed/dc-mta-workshop/part-3.md

 ```

-And now when you ugrade the application, none of the existing containers get replaced - their configuration hasn't changed.
+And now when you ugrade the application to the [v1.4 Docker Compose file](app/docker-compose-1.4.yml), none of the existing containers get replaced - their configuration hasn't changed.
 Only the new containers get created:

 ```
-C:\scm\github\sixeyed\dc-mta-workshop\app
+cd :\scm\github\sixeyed\dc-mta-workshop\app

 docker-compose -f .\docker-compose-1.4.yml up -d
 ```